vim-fuzzbox/fuzzbox.vim/README.md

 ```vim
 let g:fuzzbox_window_layout = { 'colors': { 'width': 0.4 } }
 ```

-preview is ignored by commands that do not support it, e.g. FuzzyCmdHistory\
+- preview is ignored by commands that do not support it, e.g. FuzzyCmdHistory
-x and y offsets are by default calculated to center the windows on the screen\
+- x and y offsets are by default calculated to center the windows on the screen
-width, height, and x and y offsets > 0 and < 1 are resolved as percentages\
+- width, height, and x and y offsets > 0 and < 1 are resolved as percentages
-width, height, and x and y offsets >= 1 are fixed numbers of lines and cols\
+- width, height, and x and y offsets >= 1 are fixed numbers of lines and cols
-invalid values for preview_ratio, width, height, and x and y offsets are ignored
+- invalid values for preview_ratio, width, height, and x & y offsets are ignored

 ### g:fuzzbox_async_step
 Fuzzbox mimics async processing to fuzzy match in batches, which avoids problems